Computer - Motherboard

 Motherboard varies greatly in supporting various types of components.

 Normally a motherboard supports a single type of CPU and few types of memories.

 Video Cards, Hard disks, Sound Cards have to be compatible with motherboard to function properly

 Motherboards, cases and power supplies must be compatible to work properly together.

-There are peripheral card slots on front of the motherboard using which video cards, sound cards and other expansion cards can be connected to motherboard.
+There is a peripheral card slot in front of the motherboard using which video cards, sound cards and other expansion cards can be connected to motherboard.

-On left side, motherboard carries a number of ports.
-These ports connect monitor, printer, mouse, keyboard, speaker, network cables and all to the motherboard.
-Motherboards also provide USB ports, which allow compatible devices to be connected in plug-in/plug-out fashion.
-For example, pen drive, digital cameras, etc.
+On the left side, motherboards carry a number of ports to connect monitor, printer, mouse, keyboard, speaker, and network cables.
+Motherboards also provide USB ports which allow compatible devices to be connected in plug-in/plug-out fashion for example, pen drive, digital cameras etc.